MileHacker Logo

 Supporting Local Businesses

-All tourist-facing businesses remain state-run; spending directly benefits the government.
+All visitors-facing businesses remain state-run; spending directly benefits the government.

 Ethical Considerations

-Avoiding any actions that may seem disrespectful or attempting to avoid official channels bears importance.
+Avoiding any actions that could seem disrespectful or attempting to avoid official channels bears importance.

 Economic Impact & Responsible Travel